-

 Are press releases regarding medicines allowed in your jurisdictions, and if so what are the restrictions on these (bearing in mind the target audience)?

-Regulations specifically about press releases about medicinal products do not exist, therefore they are allowed in principle.
+Regulations specifically on press releases about medicinal products do not exist, therefore they are allowed in principle.
 However, if the press release falls under the definition of “advertising” as stated in Question 3, then the press releases must adhere to the restrictions concerning advertising for medicinal products.
 The restrictions differ depending on their intention (are they intended to increase the sales?) and on who the press release is aimed at (see Question 3).
 If the press release is aimed at the general public, the press release must not contain any references to prescription-only medicinal products (directly or indirectly).
 In particular, it is not allowed to mention specific medicinal products.
 Press releases containing information about prescription only medicinal products are only allowed to be aimed at healthcare professionals, i.e., these press releasees must either be password-protected or only be available to healthcare professionals (professional journals and publications etc.) (article 5a MPAO).

-The advertising must be recognisable as such and the advertising content must be clearly separated from editorial contributions (article 5 paragraph 4 and article 16 paragraph 3 MPAO).
+The advertising must be recognisable as such, and the advertising content must be clearly separated from editorial contributions (article 5 paragraph 4 and article 16 paragraph 3 MPAO).

 -